 1. Complete the I am a Parent or Caregiver or I am an Educator online module from the The National Museum of African American History & Culture's Talking About Race Portal.
 One of the first things we can do as a parent, teacher or other trusted grown-up is to make sure we understand what we are trying to explain before talking to children.
 These modules are a great place to start.
 They include embedded videos, diagrams, and question prompts to help illustrate these complex concepts and support developing a confident understanding of them, which is the foundation of talking to children.

-2. Read EmbraceRace 10 Tips for Talking to Kids About Race, watch the EmbraceRace webinar Addressing Racial Injustice with Young Children, and read their action guide 16 ways to help children become thoughtful, informed, and BRAVE about race.
+2. Read EmbraceRace 10 Tips for Teaching & Talking to Kids About Race, watch the EmbraceRace webinar Addressing Racial Injustice with Young Children, and read their action guide 16 ways to help children become thoughtful, informed, and BRAVE about race.
 EmbraceRace identifies and creates resources and tools designed for easy reference.
 Their webinar series and action guides are particularly relevant and full of practical, doable action steps.

 3. Visit the PBS online parent portal Talking to Young Children About Race and Racisim.
 The site includes tips and resources to help parents have a meaningful conversation with young children about race, racism, and being anti-racist.
 Resources include articles, videos, printables, and activities featuring Daniel Tiger, Arthur, and more.